ALTIBASE/Documents/Manuals/Altibase_7.1/eng/General Reference-1.Data Types & Altibase Properties.md

 ##### Description

-Tihs is a character data type that has a fixed length equal to the specified size.
+This is a character data type that has a fixed length equal to the specified size.
 If an input value is shorter than the specified size, the remaining area is filled with blank spaces.

 The default size of CHAR column is 1byte, and its maximum length is 32000 bytes.